-I just sliced the checkerboard in half by putting a large rectangle exactly in middle, clicking both objects, and then hitting the slice button. so it would cut on a 12×24 mat evenly.
+I just sliced the checkerboard in half by putting a large rectangle exactly in middle, clicking both objects, and then hitting the slice button, so it would cut on a 12×24 mat evenly.
 This is what my screen looked like.

 Just try not to scrape the paint!
-If you want it rustic looking, you can sand off some edges.
+If you want your outside checkerboard rustic looking, you can sand off some edges.
 Apply a top layer of poly or varnish and you’re done!

-While we’re using the table as a checkerboard board, we can put our drinks and food on the coffee table storage bench that I just made!
+While we’re using the table as a DIY chess board or checkerboard board, we can put our drinks and food on the coffee table storage bench that I just made!
 Check out my tutorial here on how to make your own!

 What kind of outdoor games would you love to play??